-If you want to use something in your home, one device is the KoalaSafe device.
+If you want to control the times of the day when your kids can and cannot get online, you can use a device, such as KoalaSafe.
 It connects to your router.
 This little contraption allows you to restrict access to sites and also has the added benefit of limiting connection time to them being online.
 You can personalize it for each child’s device and even have different settings for each day of the week.

 Rather than allow your kids to use just your regular Google or Yahoo browser, you might consider using one of these:

 Kiddle.
-This is from Google and is a kid friendly search engine.
-The results will return kid safe sites and images.
+This is from Google and is a kid-friendly search engine.
+The results will return only kid-safe sites and images.

 KidzSearch.
-This is a search tool which is completely kid friendly.
-It too is the perfect home screen so when they go online, they access this screen first and as they search, they get kid friendly results.
+This is a search tool which completely kid-friendly.
+It too is the perfect home screen so when they go online, they access this screen first and as they search, they get results you can trust.

 There are programs and apps you can install onto devices and computers to keep your kids safe and to even track what they are doing.
 Of course, you can use your parental controls, but these provide an extra layer of protection.

 iKey Monitor.
 While we know that parents need to talk to their kids, that doesn’t mean you really know what they are doing.
 If you want/need more tracking this is a great paid app which allows you to see anything your child is doing on their device.

 Webwatcher.
 This is another paid service which allows you to track activity from your kids while they are online.
 Again, as much as we hope our kids are honest and we have access to all they do, there may be times when you need to know more.
 This might allow you access to that information including tracking sites, etc so you know what is going on.